 Optional Coverage / Additional Items: In addition to Blue Ribbons’s home warranty plans, the company also offers coverage for the following items.
 If you sign up for the Platinum plan, three of these items will be included.

 Note: All Blue Ribbon home warranty plans have a $65 service fee.
 This means that every time a contractor comes to your house to address a claim, you’ll be paying them a $65 fee.
+Blue Ribbon’s fee is in line with competitors such as Acclaimed Home Warranty and Platinum Home Warranty.

 To understand what systems and appliances are most important to homeowners, our team at House Method surveyed 1,000 homeowners and asked them which items are most valuable to them.

 Our data shows that the top systems and appliances people care about are the electrical, plumbing, air conditioning, refrigerator, washer/dryer, and oven/stove/range.
-Blue Ribbon provides information on their site as well as their sample contract for covered items.
+Blue Ribbon provides information on their site as well as a sample contract for covered items.
 We’ve provided the information for the most important systems and appliances below:

 Blue Ribbon covers most components of a refrigerator, including the ice maker and dispenser, which many home warranty companies do not cover.
 Here are the refrigerator elements not covered in a Blue Ribbon plan: refrigerant and refrigerant recapture, appliance knobs and handles, lights, tracks, removable baskets, springs and hinges, multimedia displays, and food spoilage.